When Can I Enroll? - medicare

 There are cases where an individual may enroll in Medicare outside of regular enrollment periods due to extenuating circumstances.
 This is known as the Medicare Special Enrollment Period (SEP).
 If you qualify for the Medicare Special Enrollment Period, you can enroll in Medicare outside of your Initial Enrollment Period (IEP) and the Annual Enrollment Period (AEP).

-If you are 65 or older and are covered under a group health plan, either from your own or your spouse's current employment, you have a Special Enrollment Period during which you can sign up for Medicare Part B. This means that you may delay your decision to enroll in Medicare Part B without having to wait for the General Enrollment Period and without having to pay the 10% premium penalty for late enrollment.
+If you are 65 or older and have creditable coverage under a group health plan, either from your own or your spouse's current employment, you have a Special Enrollment Period during which you can sign up for Medicare Part B. This means that you may delay your decision to enroll in Medicare Part B without having to wait for the General Enrollment Period and without having to pay the 10% premium penalty for late enrollment.

 Most people get Medicare Part A without paying a premium if they've worked at least 10 years (40 quarters) and paid Medicare taxes.
 However, if you don't have enough work history to get premium-free Medicare Part A and delay Medicare enrollment when you turn 65 because you have employer-sponsored coverage, you can also use your Special Enrollment Period to sign up for Part A. Otherwise, a late-enrollment penalty could apply for Medicare Part A if you don't enroll when you're first eligible and need to pay a premium.